kickstarter/native-docs/vm-structure.md

   ```swift
   private let inputProperty = MutableProperty<Project?>(nil)
   ```
-  * An exception to this is when there is an acceptable default, which iscan be dependent on the context of your view model:
+  * An exception to this is when there is an acceptable default, depending on what the input means for the problem you are modeling.
   ```swift
   private let inputProperty = MutableProperty<String>("")
   ```